RobDWaller/robdwaller.github.io/_posts/2018-02-20-four-security-principles-devs-should-follow.md

 layout: post
 description: "Security is a topic that is often poorly understood by developers because many of them focus on the technical side of security rather than the wider topic"
 published: true
-tags: [security, privacy google, stuxnet, jwt]
+tags: [security, privacy, google, stuxnet, jwt]
 ---
 Security is a topic that is often poorly understood by developers because many of them focus on the technical side of security rather than the wider topic which involves people, money, risk and business priorities.
 As a result we often see poor decision making, unnecessary complication and wasted resource.